 Pipelines will connect the production wells to the geothermal facility.
-(AFC at 2-17) According to the AFC at 2-17, "[t]he pipelines will have a 50-foot right of way (ROW) plus an additional 10% to accommodate several expansion loops required along the length of the pipelines.
-One or more pipelines would be constructed within each ROW.
-The production well lines will have emergency shut-down valves (ESVs).
-Piping from the wellhead to the ESVs will be made of Inconel 625 or an equivalent corrosion-resistant alloy or functionally equivalent.
-The pipeline material from the ESVs to the HP separator located at the power plant will be made of 2507 super duplex stainless steel or an equivalent corrosion-resistant alloy or functionally equivalent.
-Each production well will be instrumented with temperature transmitters that will be monitored remotely in the control room.
-The pipeline design is modeled using stress analysis software programs to determine the best location and spacing requirements of thermal expansion loops.
+(AFC at 2-16) According to the AFC at 2-17, "[t]he pipelines will have a 50-foot right of way (ROW) plus an additional 10% to accommodate several expansion loops required along the length of the pipelines.
+One or more pipelines would be constructed within each ROW. [¶] The production well lines will have two parallel emergency shutdown valves (ESV's).
+Piping from the wellhead to the ESV's will be made of Inconel 625 or an equivalent corrosion-resistant alloy (or functionally equivalent).
+The pipeline material from the ESV's to the HP separator located at the power plant will be made of 2507 super duplex stainless steel or an equivalent corrosion-resistant alloy (or functionally equivalent). [¶] The pipeline design is modeled using stress analysis software programs to determine the best location and spacing requirements of thermal expansion loops.
 For personnel protection and to prevent energy loss, the pipelines are insulated."

 With regards to the pipelines serving the injection wells, "[a] ROW for three injection lines will exit the southern border of the plant site and follow existing roads to the new injection wells.
 The pipelines would require a 50-foot ROW for construction plus an additional 10% to accommodate several expansion loops required along the length of the pipelines.
 One or more pipelines would be constructed within each ROW.
-The aboveground injection distribution pipelines will be constructed of 2205 duplex stainless-steel or an equivalent corrosion-resistant alloy for spent geothermal fluid.
-Appropriate materials of construction, for the condensate injection and aerated fluids include, for example, high-density polyethylene (HDPE), stainless steel, and carbon steel).
+The aboveground injection distribution pipelines will be constructed of 2205 duplex stainless-steel or an equivalent corrosion-resistant alloy (or functionally equivalent) for spent geothermal fluid.
+Appropriate materials of construction, for the condensate injection and aerated fluids include, for example, [high-density polyethylene] HDPE, stainless steel, and carbon steel).
 The pipes are installed on supports and are elevated above grade."
-(AFC at 2-20)
+(AFC at 2-21)

-Therefore, the Project's pipelines will be located along existing roadways and fields.
-A release from these pipelines, due to seismic activity, or an accident with farm or other vehicles, could contaminate local soils, groundwaters, irrigation supplies, nearby marshes, or the Salton Sea.
+Therefore, the MBGP's pipelines will be located along existing roadways and fields.
+A release from these pipelines, due to seismic activity, or an accident with farm or other vehicles, could contaminate local soils, groundwaters, irrigation supplies, nearby marshes, or the Salton Sea itself.